wireframe/wireframe.github.com/_posts/2014-10-01-bundler-updater-gem.md

 you would like to update.
 It's simple and huge a timesaver compared to manually running `bundle update my_gem` over and over again.
 Drop me a line if you find it useful or if you have any suggestions!

-NOTE: It's usually quite safe to bulk update non-production/test dependencies.
-It would be a nice enhancement for the bundler-updater gem to support updating all gems a specified bundler group.
+NOTE: It's usually quite safe to bulk update non-production/test dependencies and it would be a nice enhancement for the bundler-updater gem to support updating all gems a specified bundler group.

-<span class="text-muted">#pullrequestswelcome</span>
+<span class="text-muted">#patcheswelcome</span>